How to Grow and Use Aloe Vera

 If you live in zones 8 or below, growing aloe in a container is easy, provided that you don’t overwater it.
-Aloe is a succulent and likes to be in a warm, sunny spot.
-If you grow it in a container, you can put it outside in partial sun during the summer.
-Bring it indoors if the temperature will dip below 50°F. Protect it from too much rain if you live on the wet coast.
+Aloe is succulent and likes to be in a warm, sunny spot.
+If you grow it in a container, you can put it outside in the partial sun during the summer.
+Bring it indoors if the temperature will dip below 50°F. Protect it from too much rain if you live on the “wet coast”.

 Many people think they can’t grow aloe vera because they don’t understand the different needs that succulents have.
 The leaves of aloe vera are 99% water, so the plant can withstand drought conditions.
 Too much water, on the other hand, will rot the roots.
 If you have an aloe plant that is suffering from overwatering, you may be able to bring it back through neglect.

 Aloe vera plants make more aloe plants in two ways.
 If you live where your plant can grow with lots of warmth and space, your plant will reach 3 feet in height and begin to send up flowering shoots.
-These will produce seed, however, unless you have other aloe species plants in close proximity the seed may not be viable.
+These will produce seed, however, unless you have other aloe species plants nearby the seed may not be viable.

-If your container grown aloe vera gives you pups, pot them up and give them to neighbors.
+If your container-grown aloe vera gives you pups, pot them up and give them to neighbours.
 Aloe plants make a welcome gift.

 Using the Aloe Vera Plant

 There are two types of medicine in the aloe leaf.
 A yellow latex, close to the skin, and a clear watery gel.
 To use the aloe leaf medicinally you will want to separate the two medicines.
-The yellow latex is a strong cathartic medicine.
+Yellow latex is strong cathartic medicine.
 A very small amount goes a long way.
-The clear gel has the wound healing and soothing anti-inflammatory properties.
+The clear gel has wound healing and soothing anti-inflammatory properties.

 To use the medicine harvest a leaf from the base of the plant.
 Slit the leaf up both sides, removing the line of white spines.
 Peel away the green skin.
 Next to the skin is the yellow latex that is high in anthraquinones.
 This is dried and used as a laxative and purge.